A quarter of a century of Chartism, with key events in its history recorded year by year.

 Formation of Chartist Land Co-operative Society (later National Land Company).

-Repeal of the corn laws.
+Robert Peel’s government repeals the corn laws.

 New government formed by Lord John Russell’s Whigs (July); Feargus O’Connor is elected MP for Nottingham.